Articles

 The ML and DL have enhanced the performance in algorithmic trading.
 Firstly, they can extract complex patterns from data that are difficult for humans to accomplish.
 Secondly, emotion does not affect their performance, which is a disadvantage for humans [11].

-In recent years, machine learning and deep learning algorithms have been widely applied to build prediction and classification models for the financial market [1]. the disadvantage of these algorithms are not trained to model positions [1].
+In recent years, machine learning and deep learning algorithms have been widely applied to build prediction and classification models for the financial market [1].
+The disadvantage of these algorithms is that they are not trained to model positions [1].

 In rule-based algorithmic trading, computers trade in financial markets through predetermined rules specified by humans [3].
 These rules can be defined based on the traditional trading methods, mathematical models, or human-made strategies [3].
 On the other hand, in ML-based algorithmic trading, computers are trained on historical data to trade in markets without any direct human interventions [3].